VedAstro/VedAstro/README.md

 -   Generally 1 tag for 1 event, add only when needed.
 -   Multiple tags can be used by 1 event, separated by "," in in the Tag element
 -   Done so that event can be accessed for multiple uses.
-    Example, Tarabala Events is taged for Personal & Tarabala.
+    Example, Tarabala Events is tagged for Personal & Tarabala.
 -   Needs to be added with care and where absolutely needed, else could get very confusing.